EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 ### Configuration variables of note
 Here are some configuration variables that you'll probably need to change based on your specific setup

+#### <api/instanceserver/analytics>.extraEnv.AUTH_SECRET
+This is a secret value that is used to sign the JWTs that authenticate users.
+You can use any string for this value, and a randomly-generated one of sufficient length, i.e. 32 or more characters, will suffice.
+If this is changed after some users have signed in, their login credentials won't work any more.

 #### <api/client/analytics>.affinity.nodeAffinity
 Within the sections of the config for the api, client, instanceserver, etc., is a section that looks something like this: